Crestwave/bf/awk/README.md

 - Input is not supported on BusyBox's interpreter
 - An array of 30,000 cells in the positive direction is initialized
 	- Referencing uninitialized cells is allowed, though not portable
-- Cells wrap on 8-bit overflow and underflow
-- The cell is left unchanged on EOF
-- Input is line buffered
 - The locale's character set is used